We are all in this together. We will continue to work with the community throughout construction to lessen the impact on neighborhoods and businesses.

 The Reimagine Pleasant Street project is a multi-year initiative that will result in improved east-west connectivity and accessibility for our growing City of Noblesville.
 The roadway design will provide Noblesville residents, local businesses, and key stakeholders with many improvements that will enhance mobility and public safety while also honoring the urban character and historic features of the project area.
 Key stakeholders include the City of Noblesville and Hamilton County.

-Because of the size of the project, it is anticipated that construction will consist of three phases.
+Because of the size of the project, construction will consist of three phases.

 The first phase is the most critical to provide congestion relief for SR 32 by creating the connection over the White River from River Road to 10th Street.
 Construction of this phase will begin in the winter of 2022 with the bulk of the construction taking place in 2023 and 2024.

-Early 2021 - Begin detailed design for preferred alternative
+Early 2021 - Begin detailed design for the preferred alternative COMPLETE

 Fall 2024 - Final completion/roadway open to public